 Terraced into the south side of Mt.
 St. Alban, the walled Garden is visited by thousands every year.
-It is the most intensely cultivated of the 59-acre Cathedral Close, land that once was the home and garden of George Washington's registrar of the United States Treasury.
+It is the most intensely cultivated of the 57-acre Cathedral Close, land that once was the home and garden of George Washington's registrar of the United States Treasury.

 As one sees the [Bishop's Garden] from the higher level of the entrance walk, [it] suggests the charm of its lights and shadows and density of leafage though no photographs can give a hint of its color and fragrance or do justice to the beauty of its quiet atmosphere: "a space of peace" set apart forever from the rush of the every day world.

-— Florence Bratenahl (Bishop’s Garden landscape designer and wife of the Cathedral’s first Dean)
+— Florence Bratenahl (Bishop’s Garden landscape designer)

-The original plan of the Cathedral Close was developed by Frederick Law Olmsted, Jr. from 1907 to 1927.
+The original plan of the Cathedral Close was developed by Frederick Law Olmsted, Jr., from 1907 to 1927.
 Olmsted's design has endured because its main features continue to meet the aspirations and needs of a Gothic-style Cathedral.
 Later landscape designers (such as Florence Brown Bratenahl) made important contributions to the Cathedral landscape.
 Mrs. Bratenahl designed many of the focal elements of the garden – such as the St. Catherine Pool and the Norman Court.